 Information for:Sign up to our Engage eNewsletter

-To support the National Women in Engineering Day (NWED) on 23 June 2016, the Engineering Council’s female Board Members share their thoughts and experiences as women working in and on behalf of the engineering community.
+To support the International Women in Engineering Day (INWED) on 23 June 2017, two Engineering Council Board Members share their thoughts and experiences as women working in and on behalf of the engineering community.
 We have also spoken to a handful of talented and inspiring women about their careers, achievements and how they discovered engineering.

 Jane Cannon is Director, Security Industry Engagement at the Home Office, bringing Government and industry together to solve security and resilience problems in the UK and in export markets.
 Her numerous prominent roles include as a Partner in EY’s Advisory team, Group Managing Director for Lockheed Martin UK Information Systems & Global Solutions and Managing Director of QinetiQ’s Security Solutions business.

 Jane is a passionate supporter of the engineering profession and delighted to support the activities of the Engineering Council to help the UK maintain its world-leading standards of engineering excellence.

 What is being done, and what do you think could be done, to achieve greater numbers of female engineers and technicians in the UK?

 “There are some fantastic initiatives in place, such as International Women in Engineering Day, the WISE Campaign and IET Young Woman Engineer of the Year Awards.
 These are all working hard to attract more girls and young women into this important and rewarding profession, and in particular to support returning mothers.

 “But we urgently need to do more to break through the invisible barrier that seems to stop more women from entering the profession.
 I believe employers are particularly important in this process, by fostering positive work cultures and recruitment and parental leave policies.